Melvin--Bonnor and Bertotti--Robinson spacetimes with Baryonic charge: Baryonic Melvin--Bonnor and Bertotti--Robinson solutions

-The topological Baryonic charge ${Q}_B$ of the system is obtained by integrating $\rho_{B_2}$ over the volume; it yields \begin{widetext}
+The topological Baryonic charge ${Q}_B$ of the system is obtained by integrating $\rho_{B_2}$ over the volume;\footnote{{As we have emphasized, the metric can be taken as flat when computing the Baryonic charge density due to its topological nature.
+Thus, the volume element is $dV=r^2\sin\theta dr d\theta d\varphi$.}} it yields { \begin{widetext}

-\end{widetext} Notice that this topological charge diverges, confirming our intuition, when one considers the entire range $2M<r<\infty$.
+\end{widetext}} Notice that this topological charge diverges, confirming our intuition, when one considers the entire range $2M<r<\infty$.
 This divergence arises because both profiles—the scalar field and the magnetic field component $A_\varphi$—are present throughout the whole spacetime and remain constant along the $z$ direction.
-Note, however, that, as discussed above, this is not surprising at all, since the Baryonic-Melvin background contains a very large number of Baryons.
-What actually matters is the difference between the Baryonic charge of the Baryonic-Melvin black hole and the Baryonic-Melvin configuration without black hole.
+Note, however, that, as discussed above, this is not surprising at all, since the Baryonic Melvin background contains a very large number of Baryons.
+What actually matters is the difference between the Baryonic charge of the Baryonic Melvin black hole and the Baryonic Melvin configuration without a black hole.
 This is exactly the same situation as in the analysis of black hole mass in asymptotically AdS spacetime when the mass is measured with respect to the AdS background.

-To obtain a finite Baryonic charge, it is therefore necessary to compute the Baryonic charge associated with the background solution $(M=0)$
+{To obtain a finite Baryonic charge, it is therefore necessary to compute the Baryonic charge associated with the background solution $(M=0)$

-and subtract it from the Baryonic charge corresponding to the configuration in which the compact source is present.
-The resulting finite Baryonic charge is then given by
+and subtract it from \eqref{eq310}, the Baryonic charge corresponding to the configuration in which the compact source is present.
+The resulting finite Baryonic charge is then given by } The corresponding Baryonic density plot is shown in \autoref{fig2}.